lsst-dm/dmtn-020/index.rst

 management decision.
-When closing a ticket as inappropriate, please take a moment to describe why—the individual who reported it will appreciate an explanation of why it has been rejected, and it will serve as a useful reference the next time somebody suggests the same thing!
+When closing a ticket as inappropriate, please take a moment to describe why—the individual who reported it will appreciate an explanation of why it has been rejected, and it will serve as a useful reference the next time somebody suggests the same thing.

 A special case of inappropriate tickets are those that duplicate work which has already been described elsewhere.
 Please close these as Invalid, and add a